SliTaz-official/cookutils/doc/receipts-v2.md

 Additional patterns for the `copy()`:

   * `@rm`  - quick alias for the `remove_already_packed` function:
-    remove from the current package already copied files, that was already packed in any of previously packed packages (within current receipt);
+    remove from the current package already copied files that was already packed in any of previously packed packages (within current receipt);
   * `@ico` - remove all the copied *hicolor* icons (if any) and copy only 16px and 48px variants of *hicolor* icons.